ONE-WAY TOUR!

-Travel the Great Eastern Drive to discover Wineglass Bay in Freycinet National Park.
+Travel the Great Eastern Drive to discover Wineglass Bay in Freycinet National Park on this one-way journey from Launceston to Hobart.

 For avid hikers, you’ll have up to 4 hours to explore Freycinet National Park at your own pace.
-Choose from an array of trails, including the Wineglass Bay hike or the challenging ascent to Mt.
-Amos.
+Choose from an array of trails, including the iconic Wineglass Bay hike or the challenging ascent to Mt Amos.

 If you prefer a more relaxed experience, our knowledgeable guide will lead you on a scenic walk to the Wineglass Bay lookout.
-This moderate 1.5 hour (return) hike uphill is well worth the effort.
-After soaking in those magnificent sights, we’ll descend for a leisurely stroll around the Cape Tourville Lighthouse.
+This moderate 1.5-hour return uphill hike is well worth the effort.
+After taking in the views, we’ll descend for a leisurely stroll around Cape Tourville Lighthouse.

-To end the day, you will have the opportunity to taste some of Tasmania's freshest seafood at the Freycinet Marine Farm.
-Indulge in oysters, prawns, crayfish, and award-winning wines (own cost)
+Enjoy a refreshing swim at Honeymoon Bay, a local favourite.
+To finish the day, you’ll have the opportunity to sample some of Tasmania’s freshest seafood at the Freycinet Marine Farm, including oysters, prawns, crayfish and award-winning wines (own cost).

-Whether you’re seeking adventure or relaxation, our Wineglass Bay tour has it all.
-Come and experience the beauty of Tasmania!
+Whether you’re seeking adventure or relaxation, this Wineglass Bay tour has it all.

 Pickup included